-Purpose: Compare two or more groups of ideas, determine relationships among the elements, and make decisions.
+Purpose: Compare two or more groups of ideas, determine relationships among the elements, make decisions and prioritize actions.

 The matrix diagram helps prioritize tasks or issues in ways that aid decision making; identify the connecting points between large groups of characteristics, functions, and tasks; or show the ranking or priority of in an interaction.